Search Jim Cramer's "Mad Money" trading recommendations using our exclusive "Mad Money" Stock Screener.

 In a Friday edition of "Cramer's Playbook," Cramer answered the question of whether exchange-traded funds or mutual funds are the best way to invest.

 ETFs and mutual funds are everywhere, said Cramer, and the choices are enough to make your head spin.
-He's long been on record despising leveraged ETFs but low-cost index funds, like those that mirror the S&P 500
+He's long been on record despising leveraged ETFs but low-cost index funds, like those that mirror the S&P 500, are a good bet.

 What about mutual funds?
 Cramer said mutual funds do offer diversification but often at much higher fees than ETFs, making returns lower.